beth98an/Engineering_84_business_week/README.md

 # Questions and Answers for interview prep
 ### Question 1: Tell me about yourself.

 Hello, my name is Bethan and I am a mathematics graduate from the university of hertfordshire.
-Currrently I am a trainee junior DevOps consultant with Sparta Global.
 Whilst at university I discovered my love for technology especially computer programming when I was taught Python as part of one of my modules.
 Also at university I had the opportunity to do a electronics workshop in which I learnt to design, build and program a small wearable electronic device with LEDs that flashed to the beat of music.
+For two years at university I was a Student Ambassador which enablede me to grow in confidence and improve my communication skills.
+Currrently I am a trainee junior DevOps consultant with Sparta Global.
+In my spare time I enjoy playing the piano and playing video games.

 ### Question 2: What is Agile and the benefit of implementing it?